amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

     NLL: 3.176 MSE: 33.56

-We can see that the NLL-optimized model outperforms the MSE-optimized one when considering both loss metrics.
-Furthermore, this model enables us to compute the probability density of the predicted target values, thereby allowing us to quantify the uncertainty associated with each prediction.
+We can see that the NLL-optimized model outperforms the MSE-optimized for both loss metrics.
+Furthermore, this model enables us to compute the probability (density) of the predicted target values, allowing us to quantify the uncertainty associated with the predictions.
 We will delve deeper into this aspect in the final part of the article.
-In the next section, we'll move beyond the assumption of data linearity and fit our first probabilistic non-linear regression model.
+In the next section, we'll move beyond the assumption of data linearity and fit our first non-linear probabilistic regression model.

 ## Relaxing the assumption about the linearity of the data
 Dealing with non-linear data in regression problems is a very common in practice.
-One effective strategy to address this using neural networks involves employing non-linear activation functions.
-Additionally, depending on the complexity of the data, enhancing the network's representation capacity by adding more layers and increasing the number of parameters within these layers can be beneficial.
-In the following section, we will generate some non-linear data then construct a neural network with two layers and a non-linear activation and fit it on the generated data.
+One common way to tackle such problems using neural networks is using non-linear activation functions.
+Moreover, depending on the complexity of the data, increasing the network's representation capacity by stacking more layers and increasing the number of parameters within the layers can be useful.
+In the following, we will generate some non-linear data and fit a neural network with two layers and a non-linear activation after the first layer.

 {{%expand "Show code" %}}
 ```python